Phase transition on the fluctuation of the structure of random walk ranges: 6 Dimensions

-Now, we produce an upper bound to the variance of the effective resistance.
+Now, we produce an upper bound to the variance of general variables with the same heavy tail on the cross terms.
 Since the proof is the same as that of \eqref{variance:dec:d6}, we omit it. \begin{lem} We have the following upper bound of the variance of $X_n$:

 \end{lem}